-A well-known hangover drug not only helps soothe pounding headaches but also triggers profound changes that protect the liver, USC scientists report in new findings that could help prevent alcohol-related harm.
+A well-known hangover drug not only helps soothe pounding headaches but also triggers profound changes that protect the liver, USC scientists report new findings that could help prevent alcohol-related harm.

 The study focuses on dihydromyricetin (DHM), also known as ampelopsin, an over-the-counter herbal remedy.
 When researchers at the USC School of Pharmacy sought to understand how it works, their investigation revealed a sequence of metabolic changes responsible not only for easing headaches but also benefitting the liver.